 Image Source: Strawberry Rose and Berry Lavender Tarts

 These Strawberry Rose and Berry Lavender Tarts by Maria Koutsogiannis are the perfect treat for yourself … or your friends, if you feel like sharing.
-The base of these beautiful tarts are super nutty, filled with hints of coconut, cacao, and dates.
+The base of these beautiful tarts is super nutty, filled with hints of coconut, cacao, and dates.
 The smooth, creamy filling is made from coconut oil blended with coconut oil and a dash of sweetener — and you get two flavors!
 A sweet strawberry rose filling and a dark, delicious blueberry lavender filling.
 They’re so easy to make, too!

 9. Fettuccine Alfredo